 Injections called anti-VEGF drugs can reduce the retina swelling causing blurred vision.
 There are other medications available too.

-Laser treatments are done to reduce swelling in the retina.
-This treatment is done so that blood vessels stop leaking into the eye.
+To reduce swelling in the retina, doctors perform laser treatments.
+This treatment aims to stop blood vessels from leaking into the eye.

-The above treatments are done only for people whose vision is at risk.
+The above treatments are specifically for people at risk of vision loss.

 Side effects of treatment/Surgery